Top Picks

 Skin feels softer.
 Coffee tastes noticeably cleaner.
 Glassware comes out clearer.

-Less scale on fixtures.
+Less scale .
 Appliances run quieter.
 Soap actually lathers.

 Water heater lifespan extended 3-5 years.
 Plumbing repair bills drop dramatically.